 Should you choose to transfer to a different course, you may be charged a £20 transfer fee.

-If you are under 19 (at 31 August from the previous year) and enrolling on an accredited course, we will need to see your passport, driving licence or birth certificate.
+If you are under 19 (at 31 August of the academic year you are enrolling for) and enrolling on an accredited course, we will need to see your passport, driving licence or birth certificate.
 You will also need to complete a Young Learners Policy form.
 This course will be fully funded, so you will not pay any fees.

 Additional requirements apply for students aged 16-18 on accredited courses.